twilson63/ngUpload/readme.md

 * Working in IE

-In order for ngUpload to respond correctly from IE, your server needs to return the response back as `text/html` not `application/json`
+In order, for ngUpload to respond correctly for IE, your server needs to return the response back as `html/text` not `application/json`

 ## Directive Options